ernierasta/xb/README.md

 ### Todo:

 - add autoinstall script,
-- add flatpack support (probably as separate set of commands, flatpack is slower then xbps),
+- add flatpak support (probably as separate set of commands, flatpack is slower then xbps),
 - maybe add more commands if needed ...

 ### Alternatives: